cowrie/cowrie/README.md

 * Fake filesystem with the ability to add/remove files.
 A full fake filesystem resembling a Debian 5.0 installation is included
 * Possibility of adding fake file contents so the attacker can `cat` files such as `/etc/passwd`.
 Only minimal file contents are included
-* Session logs stored in an [UML Compatible](http://user-mode-linux.sourceforge.net/)  format for easy replay with original timings
+* Session logs are stored in an [UML Compatible](http://user-mode-linux.sourceforge.net/)  format for easy replay with original timings with the `bin/playlog` utility.
 * Cowrie saves files downloaded with wget/curl or uploaded with SFTP and scp for later inspection

 Additional functionality over standard kippo: